sfeuga/blog/_posts/2015-12-31-Fix-GNU_Linux-boot-after-Windows-Installation.md

 ---
 layout: post

-title: "Fix GNU/Linux boot after Windows Installation"
+title: Fix GNU/Linux boot after Windows Installation
+tags: [ GNU/Linux ]
 ---
 In my office, we must use the ugly M$ Windows.
 So after many year of single GNU/Linux booting, I need to install Windows again as a dual boot.